prernasingh2/prernasingh2/README.md

 -->
 <h1 align="center">Hi, I’m Prerna Singh👋</h1>

 Welcome to my GitHub profile!
-I'm an space enthusiast and working currently on how to integrate machine learning with aerodpace domain,a 4th year B.Tech student in aerospace.
+I'm an space enthusiast and working currently on how to integrate machine learning with aerospace domain,a 4th year B.Tech student.

 🔭 What I'm Currently Working On